krzemienski/awesome-from-stars/README.md

 * [clearlinux/clr-installer](https://github.com/clearlinux/clr-installer): Clear Linux* OS Installer
 * [ccremer/clustercode](https://github.com/ccremer/clustercode): Distribute your video encoding tasks across a cluster of nodes!
 * [pabloromeo/clusterplex](https://github.com/pabloromeo/clusterplex): ClusterPlex is an extended version of Plex, which supports distributed Workers across a cluster to handle transcoding requests.
+* [deathau/cm-editor-syntax-highlight-obsidian](https://github.com/deathau/cm-editor-syntax-highlight-obsidian): A plugin for [Obsidian](https://obsidian.md) which allows syntax highlighting for code blocks in the editor.
 * [Dash-Industry-Forum/CMAF-Conformance](https://github.com/Dash-Industry-Forum/CMAF-Conformance): CMAF sub repository of DASH-IF-Conformance.
 This repo contains CTAWAVE conformance functionalities as a submodule.
 CTA WAVE Github project is located at https://github.com/orgs/Dash-Industry-Forum/projects/6 but it is not visible to the public.
 To see this page & contribute, please get in contact with repository admin to be added as a collaborator.
 * [eshepelyuk/cmak-docker](https://github.com/eshepelyuk/cmak-docker): CMAK (prev.
 Kafka Manager) and cmak2zk docker images
 * [louisdh/cmd-almanac](https://github.com/louisdh/cmd-almanac): A list of commands I frequently use